cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 -  The LaTeX Companion, by Frank Mittelbach

-If you do not want to buy a book you can find a lot of useful information in the LaTeX refrence manual.
+If you do not want to buy a book you can find a lot of useful information in the LaTeX reference manual.

 LaTeX vs. X
 -----------